 - What do you think is the real reason Pat got too scared to publish this article on Forbes?
 (Pat is a staunch Wall Streeter who typically interviews portfolio and fund managers)

-Now Here’s the Q&A I Wrote for Forbes That They Got Too Scared to Publish…
+Now Here are the Answers to the Questions I was Asked by Forbes That They Got Too Scared to Publish…

 1. What are some of the scams in the mutual fund industry?